bitquery/graphql-docs/docs/Schema/ethereum/smartcontractevents.md

 - `txHash`: Filter by transaction hash of the transaction which emitted smart contract event.
 Available comparision operators are `is`, `in`, `not`, `notIn`.

 </details>

+`smartContractEvents` field has following subfields which returns relevant information about smart contract evevts.

+- `any`:
+- `arguments`: eturns details about arguments passed to smart contract events.
+- `block`: returns block details in which smart contract event happened
+- `count`: returns aggregate count of smart contract events
+- `countBigInt`:
+- `date`: returns date of smart contract event
+- `expression`: performs arithematic operation and returns value of the operation
+- `maximum`:
+- `minimum`:
+- `smartContract`: returns details of smart contract on which event happened
+- `smartContractEvent`: returns details about smart contract event like name, signature, and signature hash
+- `transaction`: returns details about transaction which emitted  smart contract event